Graph $p$-Laplacian eigenpairs as saddle points of a family of spectral energy functions: An Equivalent Formulation of the -Laplacian Eigenvalue Problem

 \section{An Equivalent Formulation of the $p$-Laplacian Eigenvalue Problem}

-In this section we consider a trivial reformulation of the $p$-Laplacian eigenvalue problem in terms of a constrained weighted Laplacian eigenvalue problem.
-Using such an equivalence, since the eigenvalues of the corresponding weighted Laplacian are finite, it is possible to assign to every $p$-Laplacian eigenvalue, $\eigenval$, a linear index defined by the corresponding linear eigenavalue index.
+In this section we consider a reformulation of the $p$-Laplacian eigenvalue problem in terms of a constrained weighted Laplacian eigenvalue problem.
+Using such an equivalence, since the eigenvalues of the corresponding weighted Laplacian are finite, it is possible to assign to every $p$-Laplacian eigenvalue, $\eigenval$, a linear index defined by the corresponding linear eigenvalue index.
 We prove that this index, which is theoretically computable, matches the Morse index of $\rayl_p$ in $f$, where $f$ is the $p$-Laplacian eigenfunction corresponding to $\eigenval$.
 We stress the fact that, here and in the following, we assume $p>2$.

-It is easy to observe that the pair $(\eigenval,\eigenfunction)$, solution of the $p$-Laplacian eigenequation \eqref{explicit_plap_eig_eq}, is an eigenpair of the $p$-Laplace operator if and only if $(\eigenval,\eigenfunction)$ solves the following constrained weighted Laplacian Dirichlet eigenvalue problem:
+It is possible to observe that the pair $(\eigenval,\eigenfunction)$, solution of the $p$-Laplacian eigenequation \eqref{explicit_plap_eig_eq}, is an eigenpair of the $p$-Laplace operator if and only if $(\eigenval,\eigenfunction)$ solves the following constrained weighted Laplacian Dirichlet eigenvalue problem:

 where $\edgeweight\in\mathcal{M}^+(\edgeset)$ and $\nodeweight\in\mathcal{M}^+(\internalnodes)$, with $\mathcal{M}^+(\edgeset)=\{\edgeweight:\tilde{\edgeset}\rightarrow\R^+, \edgeweight\geq 0\}$ and $\mathcal{M}^+(\internalnodes)=\{\nodeweight:\internalnodes\rightarrow\R^+, \nodeweight \geq 0\}$ denoting the spaces of non-negative measures defined on the edges and on the internal nodes of the graph.
 Before proceeding with the task of calculating the Morse index of the $p$-Laplacian eigenpairs, we recall some facts about the linear Laplacian generalized eigenvalue problem weighted in $\edgeweight$ and $\nodeweight$.
-Let $\edgeweight\in\mathcal{M}^+(\edgeset)$ and $\nodeweight\in\mathcal{M}^+(\internalnodes)$, we denote by $\diag(\edgeweight)$ and $\diag(\nodeweight)$ the diagonal matrices with entries given by the weights calculated on each edge and each node of the graph, i.e., $\diag(\edgeweight)=\diag(\{\edgeweight(uv), uv\in\edgeset\})$ and $\diag(\nodeweight)=\diag(\{\nodeweight(u), u\in\nodeset\})$.
+Let $\edgeweight\in\mathcal{M}^+(\edgeset)$ and $\nodeweight\in\mathcal{M}^+(\internalnodes)$, we denote by $\diag(\edgeweight)$ and $\diag(\nodeweight)$ the diagonal matrices with entries given by the weights calculated on each edge and each node of the graph, i.e., $\diag(\edgeweight)=\diag(\{\edgeweight(uv), (u,v)\in\tilde{\edgeset}\})$ and $\diag(\nodeweight)=\diag(\{\nodeweight(u), u\in \internalnodes\})$.
 Consider the linear generalized eigenvalue problem